sugarcoat/sugarcoat/README.md

 Making documentation a bit sweeter ✨

+Sugarcoat was created to enable developers to produce rich project documentation easily and with minimal up-keep.
+Sugarcoat works by parsing project files for documentation comments (similar to JavaDoc, JSDoc, etc.) and generates HTML or JSON that is organized and easy to read.
+Sugarcoat allows developers and designers to access up-to-date previews of UI elements, page components, project specific colors and typography, all in one place.

 **Note**: This is still a work in-progress.
 Please file an issue if you encounter any issues or think a feature should be added.